lusaxweb/vuesax/docs/components/input.md

    parameters: null
    description: Text to show when the item is valid.
    default: null
- - name: vs-validation-function
-   type: function
-   parameters: value
-   description: A custom validation function.
-Accepts input value as parameter.
-   default: null
- - name: vs-width
+ - name: vs-warning-text
    type: String
-   parameters:
+   parameters: null
-   description: Change the width of the default element is 100% automatic for the total of the parent width.
+   description: Text that is displayed in the warning state.
    default: null
 contributors:
  - cristijora